icanka/task/README.md

 This project simply does the following things:

 1. Report cpu and memory related averages.
+As a note, generated report by the `collect.sh` contains the average of all rows on the first line.
 2. Command checking and prompting user with `rm` command on `r` and `f` options.
 3. Show Environment diff since the last login.
 And also watch the `/etc` directory for `w` permission access with auditd.
 It was unclear what was meant in the task with `changes in the environment`?
 4. Show the users logged in to the system since the last report

 ## Usage

 See also `./configure.sh -h` for help.